yatusiter/babel-plugin-transform-tiscript/README.md

 #General purpose
 ---
-    Tiscript is a Javascript++(1.x) without browser specified apis supported desktop ui engine based script.
+    Tiscript is a Javascript++(1.x) without browser specified APIS supported desktop ui engine based script.
-    It's imposible using javascript libraries in tiscript directly, some are write affixed to browser apis, or using ES6 syntax, or using CMD/AMD/UMD module managment etc.
+    It's imposible using javascript libraries in tiscript directly, some are write affixed to browser APIS, or using ES6 syntax, or using CMD/AMD/UMD module managment etc.

     Sciter engine support HTML for rendering UI, it's valuable to transpile numerous javascript libraries for sciter.